alxmagro/gptie/README.md

+# GPTie

-# A user-friendly command-line client for the ChatGPT
+User-friendly command-line client for the ChatGPT.

 ## Installation